 Each of the 10’ x 14’ canvas tents are spacious, comfortable, and fit up to two queen-size inflatable mattresses along with a shared bedside table.
 The comforters are goose-down, and you will receive hot water bottles as well to ensure a warm and cosy night’s sleep.

-The overland “Trek Truck supports each trip”, a modified vehicle that not only carries the gear from camp to camp but also features a nifty hot water shower, portable flush toilet and sink.
-It’s private, but you can look up at the stars as you rinse a little trail dust off each night.
+The overland “Trek Truck” supports each trip.
+This is a modified vehicle that carries the gear from camp to camp.
+But it also features a nifty hot water shower, portable flush toilet and sink.
+So, it’s private, but you can look up at the stars as you rinse a little trail dust off each night.

 The food is a highlight for most of the guests.
 It is a fusion of traditional Guatemalan dishes and international cuisine.
 The food is fresh, healthy and most importantly, delicious!
 Vegetarian and vegan options are available.
 A full bar is available along the trek with beer, wine and liquor.

 The Sky Route Trek is designed to be challenging, with an average of 13km hiking each day.
 But this is no forced march!
 You’ll have plenty of time to enjoy the sights, take pictures and stop for snacks and lunch.
 Generally, you will leave camp around 8:30am and arrive to the next camp by 4pm.
 So, take it easy, go at your own pace and enjoy the ever changing scenery.

 Each day of the trek, you’ll hike only with a daypack carrying 2-3 litres of water and personal items.
 Larger overnight luggage travels on the Trek Truck.

 Mayan Shrines & Cloud Forests – Antigua to Terra Camp.
 Distance: 11.3 km/ Ascent: 870 mts. / Max Altitude: 2,650 mts.